NataliaCzeladka/celestial-buddies/README.md

 ![Navigation Bar](docs/navbar.png)

 - Page Footer - It also stretches across the entire width of the screen.
-It consists on copyright information on the left side, and social media links on the right side.
+It consists of copyright information on the left side, and social media links on the right side.
 It was created using Bootstrap's `container-fluid`.
 Social media icons change their colour to black when a user hovers over them.

 ![Page Footer](docs/page_footer.png)